New York Pass and tourist cards: complete guide 2026

 In that case then there would be all the sense of buying All-Inclusive Pass to save more money due to a somewhat lower purchase price.

-Discount code for New York Pass All Inclusive
+Discount code for All-Inclusive Pass

-You can use the discount code PTCODE5 to be entered during purchase, in the "Enter promo code" field provided.
+You can save an additional 5% on the All-Inclusive Pass by using the discount code PTCODE5 in the “Enter promo code” field in your shopping cart.

 Always on the official site look carefully at the top, usually when there are particular discount codes they are always highlighted already on the site itself.